 Attracting good staff

-Preparation for a successful winter
+Setting up for a successful winter

+Prepare for a successful winter by having a clear plan for managing cow lying time during wet weather and grazing.
+Share this plan with your team so you’re all prepared.
 Gradually transition cows onto crop to help their gut bacteria adjust to new feed, and make sure they have access to fresh water, plenty of space to rest, and shelter.
-To reduce soil damage, use strategies like directional grazing, back fencing and portable troughs to limit cow movement.
+To reduce soil damage, use strategies like directional grazing, back fencing, and portable troughs to limit cow movement.
+Visit our website for options that will help allow cows to lie down in wet weather and use our winter grazing plan template to get started.

 Additional tools and resources for autumn